I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 25. Barbara Stager of Durham, North Carolina

 Both of Barbara Stager's husbands died in nearly identical yet very strange handgun accidents.
-Unfortunately it seemed Barbara would get away with murder until her second husband's ex-wife gives police of audio recordings left behind by the recently departed.
-Today she's serving life in a North Carolina prison.
+Unfortunately, it seemed Barbara would get away with murder until her second husband's ex-wife gave police audio recordings left behind by the recently departed.
+Today, Barbara is serving life in a North Carolina prison.